Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     `get_pod(self, pod_id: str) ‑> dict`
     :   Retrieves a given pod from the pod federation.

+        Requires pod_id as a string
+        Available for Horizon 8 2012 and later.

+    `get_pod_endpoint(self, pod_id: str, endpoint_id: str) ‑> dict`
+    :   Lists all the pod endpoints for the given pod.

+        Requires pod_id and endpoint_id as a string Available for Horizon 8 2012 and later.

+    `get_pod_endpoints(self, pod_id: str) ‑> list`
+    :   Lists all the pod endpoints for the given pod.

+        Requires pod_id as a string
         Available for Horizon 8 2012 and later.

     `get_pods(self) ‑> list`